lando/lando/docs/config/platformsh.md

     - xdebug
 ```

 Due to how Platform.sh sets up `xdebug` it should be ok to have this on even in production.

-You will also need to set this in your .lando.yml:
+You _may_ also need to set this in your .lando.yml:

 ```yaml
 config: